-Here the most common categories for physicians to qualify for the green card:
+Click on each link to learn more about the most common categories for physicians and other medical professionals to qualify for the green card:

 NOTE: Immigration law changes frequently.
 The resources and information provided on this web site are intended to help you understand basic issues involved in the immigration process, and are offered only for general informational and educational purposes.
 This information is not offered as, nor does it constitute legal advice or legal opinions.
 Although we strive to keep this information current, we neither promise nor guarantee that the information is the latest available, or that it applies to your specific situation.
 You should not act or rely upon the information in these pages without seeking the advice of an attorney.